Titans Grip

 • Integrated brackets and results for live events.

-Best for: The superfan and competitor who needs to study the latest high-level matches and stay on top of the competitive landscape.
+Best for: Superfans and competitors who need to study high-level matches and stay on top of the competitive landscape.

-Limitations: As a coaching tool, it’s weak.
-The instructional library is not its core focus, and it offers zero interactive features, AI video analysis, or personalized training guidance.
-You’re paying for spectatorship, not skill development.
+Limitations: Weak as a coaching tool.
+Instructional library is not the core focus, zero interactive features, no AI video analysis, no personalized guidance.
+You're paying for spectatorship, not skill development.

 What it does: Founded by Lachlan Giles, Submeta offers a structured, pathway-driven curriculum for no-gi grappling.
-It organizes content into progressive "paths" (e.g., "Back Attack Fundamentals") that guide your learning step-by-step.
+Content is organized into progressive "paths" (e.g., "Back Attack Fundamentals") that guide your learning step-by-step.

 Key features: